-This is a unique, scholar-practitioner educational leadership degree program that’s grounded in current research.
-This program is designed to provide students with opportunities to respond to authentic case studies, participate in school leadership experiences, work side by side with principal mentors, and develop the ability to impact social change.
+This unique, scholar-practitioner educational leadership degree program is grounded in current research.
+The program is designed to provide students with opportunities to respond to case studies drawn from real life, participate in school leadership experiences, work side by side with principal mentors, and develop the ability to impact social change.

-Gain a general understanding of the guidelines and requirements of the principal preparation program with the Principal Candidate Guidebook (abridged version).
+Gain a general understanding of the guidelines and requirements of the principal preparation program with the Principal Candidate Guidebook (below).
 After you download the guidebook, please call 1-866-492-5336 to speak with your enrollment advisor for assistance in reviewing the information.

 An Education Specialist degree, sometimes referred to as a Certificate of Advanced Graduate Study (CAGS), is ideal for educators who want to remain working in the field but who would like to increase their influence and impact on their learning communities.